CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

   .. warning::

-	If your system reports DISК-ВАЅІС V1.0, work with one file at a time to be on the safe side.
+	If your system reports :token:`DISK BASIC V1.0`, work with one file at a time to be on the safe side.
 The management of two open files is still incorrect there and can lead to significant data loss.